-Like most other retail businesses since the 1950’s, the growth of large chains have been driven by globalization and economies of scale.
-The consequence has been the industrialization of our food system with a collection of “too big to fail” agribusiness and food corporations, just like other segments of our economy.
-It has diminished the personal trust and relationship between those who grow our food and those who buy it, and it raises worries about a decline in quality and ethical standards, when big businesses driven by bottom lines buy smaller brands.
-Wall Street's emphasis on scale to expand market share encourages the competitive and predatory behavior of these large chains.
-Now that you can shop at the same name across the country, many smaller, local grocers have vanished as a result.
+Like most other retail businesses since the 1950’s, the growth of large chains have been driven by globalization and consolidation.
+The consequence has been the industrialization of our food system with a collection of “too big to fail” agribusinesses and food corporations, just like other segments of our economy.
+It has diminished the trust and personal relationship between those who grow our food and those who buy it, and it raises worries about a decline in quality and ethical standards, when big businesses driven by bottom lines buy smaller brands.
+Wall Street's emphasis on scale to expand market share also encourages the competitive and predatory behavior of large chains.
+Now that you can shop at the same name across the country, many smaller, local grocers can't compete on price and have vanished.

-Although these big corporations strain to appear locally connected, they are naturally aligned with big farmers and big vendors.
-At this scale we lose quality of food and sense of community.
-And our culture is poorer for it.
+Although these big corporations strive to appear locally connected, their scale naturally aligns them with big farmers and big vendors.
+At this scale, we lose quality of food and sense of community, and our culture is poorer for it.

-The economy needs to be relocalized.
-Instead of economies of scale we need economies of community.
+We believe the economy needs to be relocalized.
+Instead of economies of scale, we need economies of community.
 Economies of community can counter with a movement to create networks of farms, small manufacturers, local restaurants, independent distributors and motivated citizens all deeply engaged and connected with Richmond.
-Such a system makes people a part of something greater than themselves.
-A community of human beings who choose to establish healthy lifestyles and a clean sustainable environment.
+Such a system makes people a part of something greater than themselves: a community of human beings who choose to establish healthy lifestyles and a clean sustainable environment.

 This better system is a more transparent smaller, local one that emphasizes personal connection and a sustainable community over profits, dividends and market share.
-Collaboration among local independent food business, all focused intently on a smaller food system economy around this special place can create efficiencies, more consistency and competitive pricing.
-Most importantly this inclusive and cooperative mentality fosters a stronger infrastructure that benefits the immediate area and community.
+Collaboration among local independent food business, all focused intently on a smaller food system economy can create efficiencies, more consistency and competitive pricing.
+Most importantly, this inclusive and cooperative mentality fosters a stronger community.

-Online retailers deliver to consumers straight from huge warehouses which cuts down the need to distribute to thousands of stores.
-Instead the delivery trucks are constantly moving products through communities to millions of customers, often times delivering only one product.
+Online retailers deliver to consumers straight from huge warehouses which cut down the need to distribute to stores.
+Instead, delivery trucks are constantly moving products through communities to millions of customers, often times delivering only one product.
 The products are not only traveling farther, but also using fleets of trucks and increasing amounts of boxes and packing materials, generating more waste and emissions.

-Online offerings are increasing to consumers today.
-Behind these newfound conveniences are hidden costs.
+Online offerings are increasing to consumers today, but behind these newfound conveniences are hidden costs.
 Online retailers create less than half as many jobs as local brick-and-mortar stores do.
-This means the more online retailers grow and crowds out other businesses, the fewer jobs available.
-For every $10 million in sale made in North America, online retailers employ approximately 20 people.
+This means the more online retailers grow and crowd out other businesses, the fewer jobs there are available.
+For every $10 million in sales made in North America, online retailers employ approximately 20 people.

-Property and sales taxes are the main source of funds for our schools and public services.
-If local businesses are squeezed out by online outlets households will have to shoulder a higher tax burden.
-In most communities, online retailers don’t have facilities and therefore pays no property taxes.
-In nearly half the states, it does not collect state and local sales taxes.
+Property and sales taxes are the main sources of funds for our schools and public services.
+If local businesses are squeezed out by online outlets, households will have to shoulder a higher tax burden.
+In most communities, online retailers don’t have facilities and therefore pay no property taxes.
+In nearly half the states, they do not collect state and local sales taxes.

-While local retailers are engines of economic activity, spending their revenue at a wide variety of other businesses in the community, online retailers merely extracts money, leaving little behind.
-It doesn’t need local printers, designers, lawyers, or bankers.
-Except for a small amount the company pays to delivery drivers and third-party sellers, all of the money that people spend at online retailers leaves their local economy.
+While local retailers are engines of economic activity, spending their revenue at a wide variety of other businesses in the community, online retailers merely extract money, leaving little behind.
+They don't need local printers, designers, lawyers, or bankers.
+Except for a small amount companies pay to delivery drivers and third-party sellers, all of the money consumers spend with online retailers leaves their local economy.

 How we choose to direct our spending shapes the future of the place we live – and how interesting, special, and healthy it will be.
 Online retailers aren’t involved in the communities where the majority of its customers live.
 In fact, in the case of Amazon, its dominance (50% of all online purchases) makes it harder to start a business, gives one company too much power to pick winners and losers and steers the choices we have as consumers.
 It doesn't give to local charities or help solve local problems in these places.
 It contributes nothing to the vitality of our streets and neighborhoods.

-Live your values and know that e-commerce can come at a price to the environment & community.
+Live your values and know that the convenience of e-commerce can come at a price to the environment & community.

 Helena Norberg Hodge